kubevela/kubevela.github.io/docs/platform-engineers/components/custom-component.md

         cpu: "100m"
 ```

-It will generate and manage below API resources in target cluster:
+It will generate and manage below Kubernetes API resources in target cluster, you can use [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to check:

 ```shell
 kubectl get deployment